T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: Conclusion

 \section{Conclusion}

 We introduced T2AV-Compass, a unified benchmark for systematically evaluating text-to-audio-video generation.
 By combining a taxonomy-driven prompt construction pipeline with a dual-level evaluation framework, T2AV-Compass enables fine-grained and diagnostic assessment of video quality, audio quality, cross-modal alignment, instruction following, and realism.
-Extensive experiments across a broad set of representative T2AV systems demonstrate that our benchmark effectively differentiates model capabilities and exposes diverse failure modes that are not captured by existing evaluations.
-We hope T2AV-Compass serves as a practical and evolving foundation for advancing both the evaluation and modeling of text-to-audio-video generation.
+Extensive experiments demonstrate that our benchmark effectively differentiates model capabilities and exposes diverse failure modes in real-world settings.